MicrosoftDocs/power-automate-docs/articles/process-mining-auto-rec.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the data quality indicator.](media/process-mining-auto-rec/data-quality.png "Data quality indicator")

-If the data quality indicator shows **Low quality** or **Medium quality**, you should re-import an event log with the recommended elements.
+If the data quality indicator shows **Low quality** or **Medium quality**, you should reimport an event log with the recommended elements.
 The dot in the indicator represents the category and isn't a sliding scale.

 ## Confidence rating